trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 REQUESTED ACTIONS: PASSED
 ```

-Therefore, it is a good idea to run `remote-pull-test-push-<remote-machine>.sh` in its own terminal.
+Therefore, it is a good idea to run `remote-pull-test-push-<remote-machine>.sh` in its own terminal on `<local-machine>`.

 **NOTES:**

 * When using the `blocking` mode for the `remote-pull-test-push-<remote-machine>.sh` script, the full output from the remote `checkin-test-sems.sh` script is sent to the STDOUT on the local machine.
+(In this case it is even more attractive to run in its own terminal on `<local-machine>`.)

 * The script `remote-pull-test-push.sh` also works from Mac OSX machines.
 Therefore, a Trilinos developer can do local development on a Mac OSX laptop and then run one script from their Mac to invoke the pull/test/push process.

-* The script `remote-pull-test-push.sh` does a forced push of the local branch to your `intermediate-repo `(e.g. your GitHub fork) and does a hard reset on the 'develop' branch on `<remote-machine>` to the 'origin/develop' branch.
+* The script `remote-pull-test-push.sh` does a forced push of the local branch to your `intermediate-repo` (e.g. your GitHub fork) and does a hard reset on the 'develop' branch on `<remote-machine>` to the 'origin/develop' branch.
 Therefore, you can rebase your local commits on `<local-machine>` and the run the script `remote-pull-test-push-<remote-machine>.sh` again and again and it will discard the old branch and start over correctly each time fresh.

 * **WARNING:** As described above, because this script will hard reset the 'develop' branch on `<remote-machine>`, don't make any uncommitted changes in that remote repo that you want to keep and then run the `remote-pull-test-push-<remote-machine>.sh` script again.
 That will wipe out those uncommitted changes!

+* **WARNING:** As described above, because this script will force push your local branch to your `intermediate-repo`, one should not use the same branch name as an existing branch that one wants to maintain on the remote git repo.

-* One may need to open a new terminal on `<local-machine>` to avoid a timeout for public/private SSH key access on `<remote-machine>`.
+* One may need to open a new terminal on `<local-machine>` to avoid a timeout for public/private SSH key access on `<remote-machine>` (i.e. this happens on CEE LAN machines at Sandia).

 * If there are no packages changed by your commits, then no push will be performed and no email will go out and the final result printed will be `ABORTED DUE TO NO ENABLES`.
 If that happens, then one can just directly push the changes to the 'develop' branch from `<local-machine>` or `<remote-machine>`.